-As of December 31, 2015, we had \$205 million of goodwill and \$161 million in other intangibles recorded on our balance sheet.
+As of December 31, 2016, we had \$311 million of goodwill and \$184 million in intangibles, net recorded on our balance sheet.
 Under generally accepted accounting principles in the U.S. ("GAAP"), goodwill is not amortized but must be reviewed for possible impairment annually, or more often in certain circumstances where events indicate that the asset values are not recoverable.
 These reviews could result in an earnings charge for impairment, which would reduce our net income even though there would be no impact on our underlying cash flow.